-Emerita Faculty is a title used to refer to a retired, tenured, female faculty member who has given generous and distinguished service as a teacher.
-The process of granting emerita status is initiated and supported by the faculty member’s department.
-We use the plural, female form of this Latin word (emeritae) for our distinguished group of retired faculty.
+Emerita/us Faculty is a title used to refer to a retired, tenured, female/male faculty member who has given generous and distinguished service as a teacher.
+The process of granting emeritus status is initiated and supported by the faculty member’s department.
+We use the plural form, that includes female and male awardees with the Latin word "emeriti" for our distinguished group of retired faculty.

 Gabriella Brooke, M.F.A.